palantir/conjure/docs/spec/source_files.md

 ---|:---:|---
 value | string | **REQUIRED**.
 The enumeration value.
 Value MUST be unique and be UPPERCASE. docs | [DocString][] | Documentation for the type.
+[CommonMark syntax](http://spec.commonmark.org/) MAY be used for rich text representation. deprecated | `string` | Documentation for why this enum value is deprecated.
 [CommonMark syntax](http://spec.commonmark.org/) MAY be used for rich text representation.

 ## ErrorDefinition
 Definition for an error type.